Bakhtawar95/Dockerize-ML-Flask-App/README.md

       docker run -it --name ml_proj_test -p 8888:8080 ml_proj:latest

   6.As the container starts running, it launches the Flask API on the port 8080 of the docker       engine.
-In the application code, this port is bound to 8888 of hosts's local machine.
+This port is bound to 8888 of hosts's local machine.
 To view the application, go to URL:

        http://127.0.0.1:8888